Crioceris hampsoni

 Crioceris hampsoni, is a species of leaf beetle found in India, and Sri Lanka.

 Description

 Body yellowish with a length of 4.5 mm.
-Head and antennae are pitch black.
+Head and antennae are pitchy black.
 Elytra dull brick-red in color.
 There are three black spots on each elytron.
 Antennae short and robust.
 Thorax broader than long, with sub-cylindrical anterior portion.
 Pronotal disc is brick-red.
 Scutellum also brick-red, with piceous marginal lines.
 Elytra sub-cylindrical.
 Legs are brick-red.